How Do You Write A Decimal As A Percent

 Fintech and Personal Finance

 The fintech industry relies heavily on percentages to communicate financial information to consumers.
 Interest rates, investment returns, and loan terms are often expressed as percentages, making it easier for individuals to understand and compare different financial products.
-Financial literacy initiatives also emphasize the importance of understanding percentages for making informed decisions about personal finances.
+Financial literacy initiatives also stress the importance of understanding percentages for making informed decisions about personal finances.

 E-commerce and Retail Analytics